CS-DS-125/125book/py4e_rst/08-lists.rst

 .. index:: equivalence, identity

-Until now, we have been using “object” and “value” interchangeably, but it is more precise to say that an object has a value.
+Until now, we have been using "object" and "value" interchangeably, but it is more precise to say that an object has a value.
 If you execute ``a = [1,2,3]``, ``a`` refers to a list object whose value is a particular sequence of elements.
 If another list has the same elements,